 Notice in Table 4.2 that the assembler syntax for each direct page addressing mode (not to mention the object bytes themselves) is the same as its zero page counterpart.
 The names and the results of the addressing modes are what differ.
 Direct page addressing, like the 6502/65C02 zero page addressing, allows a memory location to be addressed using only an eight-bit operand.
-In the case of the 6502, a sixteen-bit zero page effective address is formed from an eight-bit offset by concatenating a zero high byte to it.
-In the 65802/65816, the direct page effective address is formed by adding the eight-bit offset to the sixteen-bit value in the direct page register.
-This lets you relocate the direct page anywhere in bank zero, on any byte boundary.
-Note, however, that it is most efficient to start the direct page on a page boundary because this saves one cycle for every direct page addressing operation.
+In case of the 6502, a sixteen-bit zero page effect address is formed from an eight-bit offset by concatenating a zero high byte to it.
+In the 65802/65816, the direct page effective address is formed by adding the eight-bit offset to the sixteen-bit value in the direct register.
+This lets you relocate the direct page on a page boundary because this saves one cycle for every direct page addressing operation.

-When considering the use of 6502/65C02 zero page instructions as 65802/65816 direct page instructions, remember that a direct page address of \$23 is located in memory at location \$0023 only if the direct page register is set to zero; if the direct page register holds \$4600, for example, then direct page address \$23 is located at \$4623.
+When considering the use of 6502/65C02 zero page instructions as 65802/65816 direct page instructions, remember that a direct page address of \$23 is located in memory at location \$0023 only if the direct page register is set to zero; if the direct page register holds \$4600, for example, the direct page address \$23 is located at \$4623.
 The direct page is essentially an array which, when it was the zero page, began at address zero, but which on the 65816 and 65802 can be set to begin at any location.